thefatos/galaxya21s-gsi/README.md

 In TWRP, go to "Settings" and press "Terminal".
 In terminal, write "multidisabler".
 This will disable encryption.
 After it's done, go to Wipe, Format Data, and format the data.
 Now reboot phone to recovery again.

 # Repartitioning

+Now in TWRP, press reboot and press "Fastboot".